sha3sha3/UE-DSSPlugin/README.md

 4. IOS 'Not tested!!'
 ```
 # Connecting to DSS Server Node
-Only on client you are responsible for connection with server, On Dedicated servers it is atomated
+Only on client you are responsible for the connection with DSS server, On Dedicated servers it is automated.

 <h1 align="Center">
   <br>